 ChemBioOffice/ChemDraw @ UCSD

-ChemBioOffice Ultra Includes ChemBioDraw (aka ChemDraw), ChemBio3D, ChemBioFinder, E-Notebook and other programs (complete list here).
+ChemBioOffice 14 Includes ChemBioDraw (aka ChemDraw), ChemBio3D, ChemBioFinder, E-Notebook and other programs (complete list here).
 Includes rich collection of training webinars, shorter video clips, and support resources.
 CBO 14 also integrates SciFinder into the ChemDraw search interface so you can send your ChemDraw structures and reactions directly to SciFinder (once you login) without having to copy/paste or import

 This is a campus-wide license, funded by a joint contribution from the Department of Chemistry & Biochemistry, and ACMS.